pghysels/STRUMPACK/README.md

  - Christopher Gorman (UC Santa Barbara)

 ## Other contributors
- - Francois-Henry Rouet -- fhrouet@lbl.gov,fhrouet@lstc.com (Livermore
+ - François-Henry Rouet -- fhrouet@lbl.gov,fhrouet@lstc.com (Livermore
    Software Technology Corp., Lawrence Berkeley National Laboratory)
+ - Theo Mary (Université de Toulouse)

 ## Overview
-STRUMPACK -- STRUctured Matrices PACKage - is a package for computations with sparse and dense structured matrices, i.e., matrices that exhibit some kind of low-rank property, in particular Hierarchically Semi-Separable matrices (HSS).
-Such matrices appear in many applications, e.g., Finite Element Methods, Boundary Element Methods...
-Exploiting this structure using a compression algorithm allows for fast solution of linear systems and/or fast computation of matrix-vector products, which are the two main building blocks of matrix computations.
-STRUMPACK has two main components: a distributed-memory dense matrix computations package and a distributed memory sparse solver/preconditioner.
+STRUMPACK -- STRUctured Matrix PACKage - is a software library providing linear algebra routines for sparse matrices and for dense rank-structured matrices, i.e., matrices that exhibit some kind of low-rank property.
+In particular, STRUMPACK uses the Hierarchically Semi-Separable matrix format (HSS).
+Such matrices appear in many applications, e.g., Finite Element Methods, Boundary Element Methods ...
+In sparse matrix factorization, the fill-in in the triangular factors often has a low-rank structures.
+Hence, the sparse linear solve in STRUMPACK exploits the HSS matrix format to compress the fill-in.
+Exploiting this structure using a compression algorithm allows for fast solution of linear systems and/or fast computation of matrix-vector products, which are two of the main building blocks of matrix computations.
+STRUMPACK has two main components: a distributed-memory dense matrix computations package (for dense matrices that have the HSS structure) and a distributed memory fully algebraic sparse general solver and preconditioner.
+The preconditioner is mostly aimed at large sparse linear systems which result from the discretization of a partial differential equation, but is not limited to any particular type of problem.
+STRUMPACK also provides preconditioned GMRES and BiCGStab iterative solvers.

 ##  Components
  - The sparse solver is documented in doc/manual.pdf.
 STRUMPACK-sparse